mysticblackmask/2411-0807-0321-0291-m-practice_ui/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\

+## `Install Correct Version`

+You start to the project to install npm modules. node --version 22.11.0

 ## Available Scripts